ipython/ipython/docs/source/development/messaging.rst

        ip.payload_manager.write_payload(payload_dict)

    which appends a dictionary to the list of payloads.

+   The payload API is not yet stabilized, and should probably not be supported by non-Python kernels at this time.
+   In such cases, the payload list should always be empty.

 When status is 'error', the following extra fields are present::